 My Property Is Too Small.
 Do I Still Need It?

-If you don’t want to miss the miss the boat on capitalising this interest, get VR.
+If you don’t want to miss the boat on capitalizing on this interest, get VR.
 It’s more affordable than you think and more accessible since its launch a few years ago.

 What You Can Do with VR?